buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcSite.md

 ### Body Geometry

 The body representation of IfcSite may be typically defined using a solid or surface model.
-Applicable solids are Breps and Tesselations.
+Applicable solids are Breps and Tessellations.
 Applicable surface models are the IfcFaceBasedSurfaceModel and the IfcShellBasedSurfaceModel.

 The representation identifier and type of this representation of IfcSite is: